 Leaving school or college is a big milestone for young people and although it can be an exciting time as they take the next step in their lives, it can also cause apprehension.

-We are aware that students who are considering applying to start university in autumn 2021 or 2022 may be particularly concerned as a result of the uncertainty caused by the COVID-19 pandemic.
+We are aware that students who are considering applying to start university in 2022 or 2023 may be particularly concerned as a result of the uncertainty caused by the Covid-19 pandemic.

 To help alleviate some of these concerns, we will endeavour to provide as much certainty for applicants as possible throughout the application process.
 All students applying to study an undergraduate course in the UK must apply through a central online application portal, which is managed by the Universities and Colleges Admissions Service (UCAS).